 Compatibility note: Reports created with the former Quick Report editor of

-Adding Columns and Labels
+Adding Columns and Labels to Quick Report

 You create a list report by adding columns containing field references or formulas, and a cross-table report by adding field references or formulas in the data cells.